 This tool doesn’t just give you a simple yes or no answer.
 Instead, it provides a customized, comprehensive analysis based on your personal financial situation.
 Think of it as your financial GPS for navigating one of the most significant decisions of your life.

-- Monthly rent
+- Monthly rent amount

 - Home purchase price

-- Down payment amount (e.g., 10%, 20%)
+- Down payment (e.g., 10%, 20%)

 - Mortgage interest rate

-2. Running the Numbers:
+2. Analyze the Numbers:

-3. View Comparative Results:
+3. Compare Results:

 Let’s say you’re trying to decide whether to rent or buy.
 Here’s how the numbers might play out: